armory/docs/content/en/docs/installation/guide/operator-k3s.md

 ![ Select IAM Role](/images/installation/guide/attachRoleToVM02.jpg)

-## Install Operator
+## Install the Armory Operator

-This installs Operator in _basic_ mode, which installs Spinnaker into a single namespace.
+Install the Armory Operator in _basic_ mode, which installs Armory into a single namespace.
 This mode does not perform pre-flight checks before applying a manifest.

-SSH into your EC2 VM and download the Operator files:
+SSH into your EC2 VM and download the Armory Operator files:

 ```bash
 mkdir -p spinnaker-operator && cd spinnaker-operator